HSOFEUP/431homework/431-2017_assignment-2.md

 Generate a "random" sample of 75 observations from a Normal distribution with mean 100 and standard deviation 10 using R. The `rnorm` function is likely to be helpful.
 Now, display a normal Q-Q plot of these data, using the `ggplot2` package from the `tidyverse`.
 How well does the Q-Q plot approximate a straight line?

 Repeat this task for a second sample of 150 Normally distributed observations, again with a mean of 100 and a standard deviation of 10.
 Then repeat it again for samples of 25 and 225 Normally distributed observations with a different mean and variance.
 Which of the four Q-Q plots you have developed better approximates a straight line and what should we expect the relationship of sample size with this phenomenon to be?

--   *Note: Question 9 motivated by a similar question in Vittinghoff et al.*